joerivanveen/faq-with-categories/faq-with-categories/readme.txt

 4. The categories can be coupled to a page, and you can order them as well

 == Changelog ==

+1.1.7: allow editors to manage the faq post type

 1.1.6: automatic deploy, no functional changes